simranmalhi/cse-455-final-project/README.md

    3. Trained the model through invoking methods from `model.py`, including `model.train`, `model.test`, and `model.train_acc`.
 When training, per epoch it prints out the training loss for each batch along with the average test loss and test accuracy.

-   4. Plotted/Graphed 4 graphs based on training loss, training accuracy, testing loss, and testing accuracy of model
+   4. Plotted/Graphed four graphs based on training loss, training accuracy, testing loss, and testing accuracy of model

 TODO